quinn-caverly/time-of-day-youtube-banner/README.md

 - Check the GitHub Actions logs for errors
 - Verify your YouTube API credentials are valid
 - Ensure the YouTube Data API v3 is enabled in your Google Cloud project
+- Check that your OAuth app has your email in the test users list

+### Token expired / Authentication errors

+- The script should auto-refresh tokens, but if you get errors:
+  - Re-run the local auth step: `python update_banner.py`
+  - Copy the new `token.json` content to the GitHub Secret
+  - Make sure your OAuth app is still in "Testing" mode or published

 ## Contributing